MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 ## Significance of CPU utilisation when using scripts generated from a third party ISV

-Following are the steps:
+Perform the following steps:

 - Identify Microsoft Defender for Endpoint for on RHEL linux causing the symptom
 - wdavdaemon (FANotify) plugin
 - wdavdaemon edr (EDR Engine) plugin
 - mdatp_audisp_plugin

-### Identifying Microsoft Defender for Endpoint on RHEL Linux causing the symptom
+### Identify Microsoft Defender for Endpoint on RHEL Linux causing the symptom

 The following syntaxes helps to identify the root cause of the CPU overhead:

-- To get the Microsoft Defender for Endpoint process ID, run `o	sudo top -c`.
+- To get Microsoft Defender for Endpoint process ID, run `o	sudo top -c`.
-- To get more details of the Microsoft Defender for Endpoint process, run `o	sudo ps ax --no-headings -T -o user,pid,thcount,%cpu,sched,%mem,vsz,rss,tname,stat,start_time,time,ucmd,command |sort -nrk 3|grep`.
+- To get more details on Microsoft Defender for Endpoint process, run `o	sudo ps ax --no-headings -T -o user,pid,thcount,%cpu,sched,%mem,vsz,rss,tname,stat,start_time,time,ucmd,command |sort -nrk 3|grep`.
 - To identify specific Microsoft Defender for Endpoint thread ID causing the highest CPU utilization within the process, run `o	sudo ps -T -p <PID> >> Thread_with_highest_cpu_usage.log`.

 ### wdavdaemon (FANotify) plugin

-Follow the steps for wdavdaemon (FANotify) plugin:
+Follow these steps to install wdavdaemon (FANotify) plugin:

 - Download and run Microsoft Defender for Endpoint Client Analyzer.
 For more information, see [Run the client analyzer on macOS or Linux](run-analyzer-macos-linux.md).
 - Collect diagnostic data